rabbitmq/rabbitmq-delayed-message-exchange/README.md

 ## Supported RabbitMQ Versions

-The most recent release of this plugin targets RabbitMQ 3.11.x.
+The most recent release of this plugin targets RabbitMQ 3.12.x.

 ## Supported Erlang/OTP Versions

-This plugin [requires Erlang 23.2 or later versions](https://www.rabbitmq.com/which-erlang.html), same as RabbitMQ 3.8.16+.
+The latest version of this plugin [requires Erlang 25.0 or later versions](https://www.rabbitmq.com/which-erlang.html), same as RabbitMQ 3.12.x.

 ## Project Maturity